leclavierfrancais/rpg-companion-sillytavern/README.md

 AI: Separate call with just the tracker data

-↓ Extension sends separate request with context
+↓ Extension sends a separate request with context

 ↓ AI generates only tracker data

 ↓ Displays in sidebar panels

-↓ Context summary injected into next generation
+↓ Context summary injected into the next generation

 Pros:
 - Clean roleplay responses